ska-telescope/developer.skatelescope.org/src/tools/codeguides/jupyter-notebook-codeguide.rst

 *********************************
-Jupyter Notebook Coding Guidlines
+Jupyter Notebook Coding Guidelines
 *********************************

 Best Practices
 ==============

-Jupyter notebooks are widely used across SKAO by a number of teams to share ideas, code snippets and break down largeer concepts into more managable chucks.
+Jupyter notebooks are widely used across the SKAO by a number of teams - mostly within :doc:`Binderhub/Jupyterhub </tools/binderhub>` - to share ideas, code snippets and break down larger concepts into more manageable chunks.
 The usage of notebooks mostly resides within Binderhub/Jupyterhub, see :doc:`here </tools/binderhub>` for more.
 With the large number of notebooks produced it is very important to address the best practices of creating notebooks so that a standard approach can be utilised across the SKAO.

 .. list-table::
     :widths: 50 50